 Please answer a III questions Protected characteristic or group Will people in each of these protected characteristic groups be impacted by what is being proposed?
 If so is it positive or negative? (tick appropriate below) for further direction on how to complete this section please click here training vid p13-18) Reasons for your decision (including evidence that has led you to decide this) A good starting point is the EHRC publication: "Is Wales Fairer (2018)?"
-You can also visit their website here How will you reduce or remove any negative Impacts that you have identified? you believe people in this prot and the views and expertise of available to you, including rele will be positive or negative.
-Pl d for each characteristic and each section here and below - matected group may be affected by your policy or proposal, using of those taking part in the assessment.
-This is your judgement a evance and proportionality.
-If you answered 'Yes', you need to lease note it can be both e.g. a service moving to virtual classes could be positive, but for sensory issues a potential and recorded. information available to you based upon information indicate if the potential impact linics: disability (in the answers.
+You can also visit their website here How will you reduce or remove any negative Impacts that you have identified?
+In the columns to the left - and for each characteristic and each section here and below - make an assessment of how you believe people in this protected group may be affected by your policy or proposal, using information available to you and the views and expertise of those taking part in the assessment.
+This is your judgement based upon information available to you, including relevance and proportionality.
+If you answered 'Yes', you need to indicate if the potential impact will be positive or negative.
+Please note it can be both e.g. a service moving to virtual clinics: disability (in the section below) re mobility issues could be positive, but for sensory issues a potential negative impact.
+Both would need to be considered and recorded. answers.
 Hint/tip: do not say: "not a inform the assessment should be listed in this column.
 Please applicable", "no impact" or "regardless of".
 If you have you came to this decision. respect.
 For the definitions of each characteristic please click here nfidentiality, dignity and Yes No (+ve) (-ve)